jreichle/infinity-loop/docs/concepts.md

 Developer: Johannes Moosburger

 This part shall provide a editor page, where the user can create his/her own level gameboards.
-For that, the user can specify a grid (width/height), add tiles of different shapes and rotate them, to shape a initial level pattern.
+For that, the user can specify a grid (width/height), add tiles of different shapes (use mouse wheel on tile) and rotate (click on a tile) them, to shape a initial level pattern.
 Furthermore, the board can be tested with both the custom and the SAT-solver, to check, whether the level is a valid one or not.
-At last, it can be continued with the solving of the puzzle.

-Optional: The gameboard can be serialized, to replay it in another session.
+At last, it can be continued with the solving of the puzzle or the gameboard can be serialized, to replay it at another time but in the same browser session.

+In short, the editor has following functions:
+* Shape level (rotate and change tiles)
+* Resize grid
+* Check validity of current level with Constraint-Propagation-Solver
+* Check if level is already solved
+* Generate level with FastGen
+* Generate level with WFC
+* Shuffle current grid tile rotations
+* Clear grid
+* Conintinue with to play the custom grid
+* Save grid in local storage
+* Load grid in local storage

 TODO: können wir auch den schwierigkeitsgrad bestimmen?